breakintoprogram/archive-follin/README.md

 Andy Toone had written [an excellent guide](https://feertech.com/legion/retro/computer/2021/06/08/connecting-over-serial.html) on transferring data from a Tatung Einstein to a PC, which proved invaluable.

-I was able to procure a serial label from eBay for a reasonable price from [this seller](https://www.ebay.co.uk/str/avyork), though Andy's guide also contains a wiring diagram if you fancy wiring your own.
+I was able to procure a serial cable from eBay for a reasonable price from [this seller](https://www.ebay.co.uk/str/avyork), though Andy's guide also contains a wiring diagram if you fancy wiring your own.

 Files are sent as blocks over serial, each block on the disk being 256 bytes.
 So unless a file's length is an exact multiple of 256, there is a bit of junk at the end to pad it out.
 The files themselves use the character 0x1A as EOF, so can easily be trimmed.